A premier destination event for high school age choruses

 World-class clinicians such as Kirby Shaw, Deke Sharon (music director of the Pitch Perfect movies), ACDA Executive Director Dr. Tim Sharp, and Choir of the World Champions Westminster Chorus lead the combined choruses in workshops to develop a great ensemble sound, culminating in a command performance that caps the convention week.
 Singers come back energized and performing better!

-- All singers must be 18 years of age or under at the time of the Midwinter event in January.
+- All singers must be 18 years of age or under at the time of the Midwinter event.

 - Each chorus must pay a $300 chorus registration fee.